yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 In some cases, doing so is easy (e.g. sharded domains that all point to the same set of servers).
-In other cases, that can be harder and the origin will need to relay those connections to their actual origins, or rely on a CDN service to do that for it.
+In other cases, that can be harder and the origin will need to proxy those connections to their actual origins, or rely on a CDN service to do that for it.

 ## Delayed requests